-One of the most healing prayers that I have ever found is the Twenty-Third Psalm of David found in the Old Testament of the Bible.
-Repeated often, it can help turn around negative thinking and assist a person with fears, as can few others, in my experience.
+One of the most healing prayers that we have ever found is the Twenty-Third Psalm of David found in the Old Testament of the Bible.
+Repeated often, it can help turn around negative thinking and assist a person with fears, as can few others, in our experience.

 My own use of this prayer.
 A number of years ago I was very ill, and discovered how extremely helpful this prayer can be.
 Even though I did not believe the prayer at first, I simply repeated it 20 to 200 times a day.
 It was an effort to change my mind away from total despair, negativity and fear.
 One could say I brainwashed myself with it.

 At first, it was just words on a page.
 However, after about a year of doing this, I noticed that I was actually feeling the meaning and sense of the prayer.
 I actually started to believe in and feel the message of hope, love and healing that it contains.

 So even if the words do not ring true for you, or if it seems too good to be true, just repeating the words and thinking about them, can help them to come alive for you.

 Retracing.
 Many prayers and psalms in the Bible are wonderful to read and think about.
 However, the 23rd psalm, in particular, is important for this website and nutritional balancing because it is all about the retracing process.
 Retracing is a very special healing process that occurs in everyone who follows a nutritional balancing program.

 Retracing rarely occurs with other healing programs.
 It almost never occurs when someone follows conventional medical methods, so most people are not familiar with it.
 However, it also does not occur much with most holistic and naturopathic healing methods.
 This is because they simply do not heal at deep enough levels.
 I call these programs ‘remedy programs’, as compared to the delicate balancing and other changes that occur with nutritional balancing science.